×

 Swot Analysis of "Corning Glass Works International, Part I: Interviews with Division Managers, Video" written by Michael Y. Yoshino, Christopher A. Bartlett includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Corning International facing as an external strategic factors.
 Some of the topics covered in Corning Glass Works International, Part I: Interviews with Division Managers, Video case study are - Strategic Management Strategies, International business, Organizational structure, Product development and Organizational Development.

-Some of the macro environment factors that can be used to understand the Corning Glass Works International, Part I: Interviews with Division Managers, Video casestudy better are - – central banks are concerned over increasing inflation, challanges to central banks by blockchain based private currencies, digital marketing is dominated by two big players Facebook and Google, increasing energy prices, increasing government debt because of Covid-19 spendings, cloud computing is disrupting traditional business models, increasing household debt because of falling income levels, increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, etc
+Some of the macro environment factors that can be used to understand the Corning Glass Works International, Part I: Interviews with Division Managers, Video casestudy better are - – geopolitical disruptions, wage bills are increasing, central banks are concerned over increasing inflation, increasing transportation and logistics costs, competitive advantages are harder to sustain because of technology dispersion, there is backlash against globalization, digital marketing is dominated by two big players Facebook and Google, increasing household debt because of falling income levels, there is increasing trade war between United States & China, etc

 12 Hrs